 There's really a whole process that you want to put into place, whether you have the right kind of data, and the kind of claims you can make with the data you have.

 If you just do analytics because it's the in thing today, to the point where you're really building more imprecise processes than the ones you already had in place, actually destroys the mission of marketing spend.

 My two cents on this issue would be that there's a whole slew of already well-established processes that go into determining whether the quality of data you have is good enough for you to be going through an analytics exercise in determining your marketing spend.

 And if you find that you don't have the data needed, you can put into place a process to collect that data.
 But you definitely don't want to do a half-baked analytic exercise and put the whole marketing department's budget at stake.

 Chris: It seems like there are a few necessary elements for an undertaking like this: buy-in and a significant amount of reliable data…

-Vikas: This is like sort of like medicine.
+Vikas: This is sort of like medicine.
 Reading a couple of articles on WebMD doesn't make you an expert.
 This really is quite complex statistics.
 So it's not a simple average on a spreadsheet where everybody can run around being an expert.

 The one thing, if you decide to do this, is to get the right type of data.
-But right type of data doesn't mean more data.
+But the right type of data doesn't mean more data.
 It means that an expert in this type of modeling should look at the data and find the right analytical method.